mattjhayes/docs-python2readthedocs/docs/source/create-content.rst

 Headings are:

-H1
---

-# with overline.
+**H1**

+A row of #'s above and below the line of text.
 There should only one H1 in the document.
 Example:

 .. code-block:: text